HOW DO I SUBMIT AN AGENDA REQUEST?

 - Set forth specific proposals for solution, with reasoning (technical or other as appropriate and practicable) in support of such proposals.

-When it determines that adequate consideration may not have been given previously to such information or reasoning or that events and circumstances warrant review, the FASB will consider and, in its discretion, take the action it deems appropriate in those circumstances.
+When it determines that adequate consideration may not have been given previously to such information or reasoning or that events and circumstances warrant review, the FASB will consider and, in its discretion, take action it deems appropriate in those circumstances.